-Of course you would consider any other income that is still being generated.
+Of course, you would consider any other income that is still being generated.
 If your spouse’s job provides a significant income, you wouldn’t need as much in savings.
-But if you are the sole provider, you will definitely want a bigger cushion.
+However, if you’re the sole provider, you will definitely want a bigger cushion.

-How long it will take to save your emergency fund
+How long it will take to build my 6-month emergency fund?

-Obviously, I can’t give you a specific time frame.
-But what I do want to say is take as long as you need.
+The best advice I can give you is to take as long as you need.